This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 Common false positive patterns

-Fallow auto-detects 84 frameworks via package.json, so most convention-based exports (Next.js pages, Storybook stories, Jest configs) are handled out of the box.
+Fallow auto-detects 114 frameworks and tools via package.json and config files, so most convention-based exports (Next.js pages, Storybook stories, Jest configs, tap suites, tsd declaration tests, and Contentlayer content roots) are handled out of the box.
 Run fallow list to see which plugins are active and what entry points they add.

 False positives that do occur are typically in these categories: